G4rv19/Uni-notes/Semester 2/CAB-201/Week 1 notes.md

 ## C# as a Statically Typed Language.
 What is a Statically typed language?
 How does it differ from a dynamic language?

+## Statically Type Language

+1. A variable's Type must be deleted.
+2. The Variable must be declared before its use.
+3. A variable can only be declared once.